ecalifornica/happybirthdaysohrob/README.md

 ###What

-Instead of all of Sohrob's friends buying him bottles of whiskey for his birthday, I'm hoping that we can pool our funds to buy him a mattress.
-Besides buying Sohrob a new mattress, which he desperately needs, I wanted to try my hand at a few new skills or get more familiar with previously learned ones.
+This site uses the technologies below to create a simple platform for engaging friends to leverage social capital into collective capital.
+Rather than separately buying our friend many bottles of bourbon, I'm hoping we can band together to acquire for him a greater gift.
+Besides buying Sohrob a new mattress, which he desperately needs, this site has allowed me to try my hand at a few new skills or get more familiar with previously learned ones.

 ###How